CHOMPStation2/CHOMPStation2/.github/CONTRIBUTING.md

 * **DO NOT** create joke or meme PRs.
 The Github is intended to be a sterile location for reviewing technical content.
 * We **DO NOT** allow any kind of CKEY/personally locked content on this codebase.
 Anything created must be available to all or none.
     * Our upstream does allow this, and ckey-locked content from them does exist in our code.
 We try to comment it out where possible.
 Please report anything missing.
-    * If you have ckey locked content from our upstream and would like to make it available to all here, please contact us; this is possible.
+    * If you have ckey locked content from our upstream and would like to make it available to all here, please contact us.
 * we **DO NOT** allow any 'naming' in our coded content. this includes shoutouts, naming a player as an owner or otherwise.
 All descriptions, names, lore-texts must be free of an individual's name.
 NPC naming is permitted.

 ### Codewriting